Review at a Glance

 Installation Notes

 If you've sweated copper or glued PVC before, this is a 3-4 hour job.
-I used SharkBite fittings and PEX, which got me done in about 2.5 hours including the cleanup.
+SharkBite fittings and PEX can cut that down and skip the soldering.
 You need:

 - A bypass loop (iSpring doesn't include one and it's borderline criminal at this price point)